 Also brilliant and up there among our favourite VPN services is ExpressVPN, which offers a handy browser extension for Chrome, Firefox or Safari.

-It's easy to use, offers a global VPN network across 94 countries with 2,000 servers, and it has a kill switch.
+It's easy to use, offers a global VPN network across 94 countries with over 3,000 servers, and it has a kill switch.
 Its browser extensions offer privacy protection including WebRTC blocking to prevent websites from discovering your true IP address and location.

 You'll find more in our ExpressVPN review.

-TunnelBear sits at number four in our overall VPN chart, so with a browser version available it was an easy choice for our pick of the best browser VPNs.
+TunnelBear sits at number six in our overall VPN chart, so with a browser version available it was an easy choice for our pick of the best browser VPNs.

-TunnelBear's extension only works with Chrome or Opera, but it's lightweight, simple and easy to use just like its apps for Mac, PC and mobile.
+TunnelBear's extension works with Chrome, Firefox or Opera and is lightweight, simple and easy to use just like its apps for Mac, PC and mobile.

 There is a more limited number of server locations available across 22 countries, but you should find that's enough for most users.